drwilkins/mattwilkinsbio/content/home/#featured.md

 ---
+# Not working with Press items currently

 # An instance of the Featured widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: featured
+active: false

 # This file represents a page section.
 headless: true